The Land Before Time X: The Great Longneck Migration: Aspect ratio

 Even though this film was presented in full screen on DVD worldwide (since that is what aspect ratio the film was created in), the film is matted to anamorphic widescreen (cropping the top and bottom of the image) on a Hebrew DVD in Israel.

 Marketing

 The film was the subject of a massive marketing push for Universal.
-Prior to the release of Journey to Big Water, Universal orchestrated a yearlong 15th anniversary promotion between the release of the 9th and 10th entries including DVD re-releases of previous franchise entries, “Land Before Time” events at Universal theme parks, introducing merchandise like a “Land Before Time” ear thermometer and creating a club named after lead character Littlefoot with newsletters and activities.
+Prior to the release of Journey to Big Water, Universal orchestrated a yearlong 15th anniversary promotion between the release of the 9th and 10th entries including DVD re-releases of previous franchise entries, "Land Before Time" events at Universal theme parks, introducing merchandise like a "Land Before Time" ear thermometer and creating a club named after lead character Littlefoot with newsletters and activities.

 Music

 The music was scored by Michael Tavera with additional music composed by Stephen Coleman.
 This was the first film in the series that did not use James Horner's original score.

+All tracks are written by Michele Brourman and Amanda McBroom.